gboissinot/esgi-al-2023/hexagonal/step9/README.md

 - Each command creation calls validate() method into the interface (default method)
 - Command default method validate() use the Validator collaboration object for validating commands
 - A kernel package brings common concern
+- SendMoneyCommand construction continues to need to check the positive value of initialAmount because @Positive bean validation annotation doesn't work for value object